-Public access is generally permitted on most EID owned lands designated as community pastures during the legal hunting season by individuals in possession of the appropriate recreational hunting licenses.
+Public access is generally permitted on most EID owned lands designated as community pastures.
 However, the EID may at any time close all or part of their lands to access.

 The majority of the irrigation conveyance infrastructure including irrigation canals and drains are located on lands owned by individual or corporate agricultural producers.
 These landowners have jurisdiction over public access onto their properties along with the irrigation canals and drains running through these properties.